AndyITZ1/revnotes/WeeklyNotes/Week4.md

 ### What is strict mode?
 - Strict mode was introduced in ES5, and was to restrict JS code in terms not allowing undefined variables, any keywords cannot be used as variable names, and other niche properties of JS.
 To set JS into strict mode, we declare in the code `use strict` and this can be used to apply for all code in a global scope or function scoped if only written in the function.
+- Some restrictions in strict mode:
+    - No usage global variables or variables that are not explicitly defined by let/const/var.
+    - No setting properties on primitive values
+    - All function parameters must have unique names (no duplicates)
+    - Cannot delete a non-configurable or otherwise undeletable property
+        - `.prototype`
+        - `.length`
+    - Cannot assign to object properties that are non-writable data/getter-only accessor/new property on a non-extensible object.

 ### What are template literals?